jo-ap/TikhonovFenichelReductions.jl/docs/src/index.md

 Note that this approach yields all possible timescale separations of _rates_ and not just _components_ as in the classical approach.

-A slow-fast separation of rates is a parameter vector, in which some components are set to zero.
+We call a slow-fast separation of rates is a parameter vector, in which some components are set to zero.
 Many TFPVs we are interested in are slow-fast separations, but there might exist TFPVs that are characterized by rational expressions in the original parameters being small.